spryker/docker-sdk/docs/06-installation/02-installation-guides/04-running-production.md

-This document describes the procedure of generating images and assets suitable for a [production environment](https://documentation.spryker.com/docs/installation-modes#running-production).
+This document describes the procedure of generating images and assets suitable for a production environment.
 After going through all the steps, it's up to you how to proceed further.

-@(Info)()(This functionality is available in Docker SDK starting from version 1.7.2.)
+@(Info)()(This functionality is available in the Docker SDK from version 1.7.2.)

 Follow the steps to generate Docker images and assests for a production environment: